joakimk/minimapper/README.md

 If you're following good style, you're probably already pushing all knowledge of ActiveRecord down into your models or model-layer classes and away from controllers and mailers, etc. This takes it a step further and let's you work with your models without loading rails or needing a database.

+Minimapper is a partial [repository-pattern](http://martinfowler.com/eaaCatalog/repository.html) implementation.
+It implements repository and data mappers, but skips the critera builders.

 ## Keeping it small

 I intend to keep this library small.
-It should be possible to learn all it does in a short time, so that you can feel secure about depending on it.
+It should be possible to learn all it does in a short time so that you can feel secure about depending on it.
 The most important thing is that the code is stable, well-tested and bug-free.

 Any significant addons will be made into separate gems (with names like "minimapper-FOO").